 The Audit Committee will have general oversight responsibilities with respect to our financial reporting and financial controls.
 It will review annually our financial reporting process, our system of internal controls regarding accounting, legal and regulatory compliance and ethics that management or the Board has established and the internal and external audit processes of New Hillenbrand.
-The Audit Committee is expected to consist of Eduardo R. Menascé (Chairman), Ray J. Hillenbrand and an additional director to be identified prior to the distribution.
+Upon completion of the distribution, the Audit Committee will consist of Eduardo R. Menascé (Chairman), William J. Cernugel and Thomas H. Johnson.
 Each member of the Audit Committee will be independent under Rule 10A-3 of the Securities and Exchange Commission and NYSE listing standards and meet the financial literacy guidelines established by the board in the Audit Committee Charter.
 The Board interprets "financial literacy" to mean the ability to read and understand audited and unaudited financial statements (including the related notes) and monthly operating statements of the sort released or prepared by New Hillenbrand, as the case may be, in the normal course of its business.
-Original Hillenbrand's Board of Directors has determined that each of Mr. Menascé and Mr. Hillenbrand is an "audit committee financial expert" as that term is defined in Item 407 of Regulation S-K of the Securities and Exchange Commission.
+Original Hillenbrand's Board of Directors has determined that each of Mr. Menascé and Mr. Cernugel is an "audit committee financial expert" as that term is defined in Item 407 of Regulation S-K of the Securities and Exchange Commission.